datachainlab/hyperledger-hip/HIPs/yui.md

 As the commercialization of products and solutions based on blockchains progresses, there is a growing need for interoperability solutions to connect multiple blockchain systems.

 A straightforward way to bring interoperability would be to exchange data via a certain authority or a trusted third party (TTP).
 Traditional API between blockchain systems fall into this category in terms of trusting the endpoint provider of API.
-On the other hand, there are issues with TTP, thus solutions that do not rely on a TTP are needed.
+On the other hand, there are issues with this method, thus solutions that do not rely on a TTP are needed.

 One of the issues is that the TTP (in the API example, a provider or an administrator of API endpoint) must be trusted by all participants, which requires cost for trust, and sometimes impractical assumption to maintain, especially in a network with frequent change in participants.